In the new version 3.1 (October 5, 2021) of the WindHub yachting app for iOS, you can find an incredibly useful Weather Radars feature.

 2. Zoom in the map to find the region you are going for sailing.

-Move the time scale at the at the bottom of the screen to choose the time period you need in the future and in the past.
+Move the time scale at the bottom of the screen to choose the time you need in the future and the past.

 Weather Radars forecast for Europe in the WindHub for iOS